fmalmeida/MpGAP/docs/manual.rst

 .. warning::

   Remember: the pipeline does not concatenate the reads.
-When you use a pattern such as \* the pipeline will assemble each pair separately.
+Whenever you use a pattern such as \* the pipeline will assemble each pair separately.
 When doing hybrid assemblies or mixing read types it is advised to **not use REGEX** and instead write the full file path.